 void (on_zero_rtt_info) (lsquic_conn_t c, const unsigned char , size_t) This callback lets client record information needed to perform a zero-RTT handshake next time around.
-This callback is optional.

 1.3.13 Creating Connections

 In server mode, the connections are created by the library based on incoming packets.
 After handshake is completed, the library calls on_new_conn() callback.